namehash/ens-referrals/README.md

 This repository contains smart contracts for tracking referral information during .eth subdomain domain renewals.
 Three different approaches are implemented to illustrate various tradeoffs.

-**All** of these contract implementations are able to renew _any_ direct .eth subname with included referrer information.
-They differ in their approaches to indexer ergonomics and gas costs, primarily.
-Integrating apps could _optionally_ check the wrapped status of a name and switch between a `UniversalRegistrarRenewal*.renew()` and `UnwrappedEthRegistrarController.renew()` to save users the gas cost difference on their renewal transaction.
+**All** of these contract implementations are able to renew _any_ direct .eth subname with included referrer information, regardless of the EthRegistrarController they were originally registered with.
+They differ in their approaches to indexer ergonomics and gas costs.
+Integrating apps need only send direct .eth subname renewal transactions through `UniversalRegistrarRenewal*.renew()` to ensure their referral information is included for all renewals.
+Integrating apps could _optionally_ check the wrapped status of a name and switch between `UniversalRegistrarRenewal*.renew()` and `UnwrappedEthRegistrarController.renew()` to save users the gas cost difference on their renewal transaction.

 For reference, `WrappedETHRegistrarController.renew()` costs ~88k gas.